tsfrt/deployment-metrics/readme.md

 * Install the package

-If you are airgapped include the overlay annotation in the PackageInstall and apply the overlay/data secret allong with the packageinstall.
+If you are airgapped include the overlay annotation in the PackageInstall and apply the overlay/data secret along with the packageinstall.
 If you have internet connectivity remove the annotation from the package install and skip applying the secrets.

 ```yaml